alexander-pan/Ecommerce/scripts/Challenger_1/README.md

  2) [Model Training](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/modeling.py) (run with: modeling.py eval)

 For the data gathered, the time period should be distinct from training.
 Here are example parameters used for our analysis:
- - num_users: '3000'
  - min_date: '2018-03-17'
  - max_date: '2018-04-17'
  - valid_departments: "('Knit Tops','Woven Shirts','Dresses','Pants')"
  - lookback_window: '60'
  - lookfront_window: '30'

 Only samples from the latest reference date in the returned dataset are kept.
-These are then used for the evaluation described at the end of the motivation section above.
-We can then visualize these results with a couple of charts.
+Specifically, this yielded a bit over 1 million samples (user-department pairs) to evaluate.
+This set of samples was then used for the evaluation described at the end of the motivation section above.
+To visualize this analysis, we can use a couple of charts.

  The first chart below has, on the y-axis, the prediction accuracy of class 1 (the class where a user does purchase an item from the reference department within the 30 day period after the reference date).
 On the x-axis is the number of top-scored samples evaluated.
 The percentages below each tick mark are the x-value divided by the total number of samples scored.
 As expected of a functioning model, we can see the curve (blue) decrease as x increases.
 The red line is the percentage of class 1 samples over the whole dataset gathered, so it acts as a random-guess baseline.

 ![Top scored accuracy top preds](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/top_scored_accuracy_top_preds.png)

 Instead of looking at all scored samples, the next chart below only looks at the best score for each user (so resulting subset only has 1 department for each user).
 Using that subset of data, we create a plot using the same methods as the chart above.
 Again, we can see the curve (blue) decrease as x increases.

 ![Top scored accuracy top preds 1 per user](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/top_scored_accuracy_top_preds_1p_user.png)

+With these results, we can see that if were to score roughly 1 million users-department pairs and then only consider the best department for each user, 39% of the top 50,000 pairs would make a purchase in their top department within the next 30 days.
+This is a 2.44x lift over a random selection of 50,000 pairs (that set having the random-guess baseline percentage of 16%).
+Likewise, the top 10,000 would have a 3.13x lift.
+Therefore, using this model, we can proceed by setting up a forward test that would send out promotion material for these groups of the top 50k or 10k user-department pairs (and analyze the performance lift).